travelnxt/appacitive-docs/index.md

 Appacitive allows you to integrate your current email providers to send out emails through our APIs.
 The provider settings can be configured in the Portal, or you can send them along with each call that you make.

-Note : The email settings in the request body overrides the email settings set through the management portal.
+`Note` : The email settings in the request body overrides the email settings set using the management portal.

 Sending a simple email
 ------------
-You can use this API to send simple (non template based) emails.
+You can use this API to send simple (non templated) emails.

 ** Parameters **